 Episode show notes

-Mike Siciliano, Dean of Students of the Upper School, and Director of Athletics, Doug Miller, have an in-depth conversation about the Athletics programs at Santa Fe Christian and what makes it so unique.
+Mike Siciliano, Dean of Students of the High School, and Director of Athletics, Doug Miller, have an in-depth conversation about the Athletics programs at Santa Fe Christian and what makes it so unique.
 Coaches at Santa Fe Christian strive to mentor all student-athletes to not only high performing athletes, but also awesome Christian human beings.
 At Santa Fe Christian there are both opportunities for students to excel who want to go on to play in college, and for all students to try new sports and join club teams with a focus on fun.

-Mike Siciliano, Upper School Dean of Students, has a long history with Santa Fe Christian, sitting in several roles including alumnus, US history teacher, and football coach.
+Mike Siciliano, High School Dean of Students, has a long history with Santa Fe Christian, sitting in several roles including alumnus, US history teacher, and football coach.
 As a student, Siciliano felt he had teachers and coaches who personally invested in him, and made a huge difference in his life.
 Now, he tries every day to continue that legacy for current SFC students, live up to the standard his teachers set for him, and have a lot of fun.

 Doug Miller, SFC Director of Athletics, distinctly remembers God revealing his calling in life 30 years ago — to mentor and serve young people.
 Since then, Doug has made it his personal mission to passionately demonstrate God’s love and power through one of the best platforms for mentoring, athletics.
 Doug began his journey with Santa Fe Christian Schools in 1996 when both he and his wife Cammie chose to have their two sons attend the school.
 For the past 12 years, he has invested in countless lives at SFC through coaching several sports, most recently Varsity Track & Field and Varsity Football.
 What’s more, he loves to win in sports.